INTAMS

 Common Ground and Diversities in the Reception of Amoris laetitia

-INTAMS seeks to remedy that by starting a broader, worldwide conversation, through a two-part publishing project on Global Perspectives on Amoris laetitia, 2016-2022.
+In the past, the conversation around AL has been predominantly on “Roman”, European terms.
+INTAMS seeks to remedy that by starting a broader, worldwide conversation, through a two-part publishing project on Global Perspectives on Amoris laetitia, 2016-2024:

 INTAMS JOURNAL "Marriage, Families & Spirituality"

-Are you interested in reading and reviewing one or several books for our journal?
+Are you interested in reading and reviewing one (or several) book(s) for our journal?

 Download the list of titles that are available for reviewing.
+Send your choice of title(s) to intamsreview@intams.org and we will send you the book(s) for free.

 Thank you!